← Back to Home

 LlamaIndex Newsletter 2026-04-14

-LlamaIndex releases ParseBench, the first OCR benchmark for AI agents, alongside tools tackling structural loss and security in document parsing, marking a paradigm shift from text extraction to contextual understanding.
+LlamaIndex launches ParseBench, the first OCR benchmark for AI agents, and demonstrates breakthroughs in structured document understanding and multimodal reasoning, signaling a shift from text extraction to deep semantic comprehension.

 LlamaIndex Blog ·